mmabey/CircuitPython_HCSR04/README.rst

     :width: 300px

 The HC-SR04 is an inexpensive solution for measuring distances using microcontrollers.
-This library provides a simple driver for controlling these sensors from `CircuitPython`_.
+This library provides a simple driver for controlling these sensors from CircuitPython.

 Dependencies
 =============